Find your possible

 Not everyone requires the same cover for their contents, which is why we provide flexible cover options for our customers.
 You can choose to add the following covers to your policy with Endsleigh:

 If you have any items worth over £1,500, you’ll need to specify them on your policy.
 This includes items such as antiques, works of art, jewellery or collectors’ items.

 Add legal cover to your policy, which will provide support should you find yourself in a dispute relating to employment, contract and property issues or clinical negligence.
 We'll appoint a law firm on your behalf and you can claim up to £50,000 for legal representation.

 Reassurance for a range of problems such as a break in, or central heating that doesn’t work (as long as it’s been regularly serviced).
 Simply call our 24 hour emergency helpline - we’ll assess the situation and send out one of our recommended contractors.

 Prone to accidents?
 You can also add accidental damage cover to our home contents insurance policies, helping you to make sure you're covered for all those little mistakes that can be expensive to fix.
 So, if a hot iron falls off the ironing board and burns the carpet, or if you spill liquid on your laptop, you can feel secure in the knowledge that you're not going to be out of pocket.

-There are lots of easy ways to reduce the cost of your insurance.
+There are lots of easy ways to reduce the cost of your contents insurance in the UK.
 Here are just a few: